OpenEvalProject/evals/manuscripts/elife-53432/v2/manuscript.md

 The data show that smaller neurons also tend to have a smaller AIS.
 The correlation between AIS and soma diameter appears both within and across cell types (the best power law fit across all merged data has exponent 1.14 ± 0.05, bootstrap standard deviation, but the exact number is not very meaningful because the regression is done on groups of different sizes).

 To interpret this relation, we now ask what relation between soma and axon diameter preserves electrical properties.
 We use the dimensional analysis that Rushton (1951) applied to the scaling of conduction velocity with axon diameter.
 For this analysis, we consider a simplified model consisting of a spherical soma of diameter dS with no dendrites and a cylindrical axon of diameter da.
-First, the somatic input resistance scales as Rs∝ds-2 (inverse membrane area), while the distal axonal resistance scales as Rdistal∝da-3/2 (input resistance of a semi-infinite cylinder).
+First, the somatic input resistance scales as $R_{s}∝d_{s}^{-2}$ (inverse membrane area), while the distal axonal resistance scales as $R_{distal}∝d_{a}^{-3/2}$ (input resistance of a semi-infinite cylinder).
 For the resistance of the proximal axon, we must determine the injection point.
-To preserve electrical properties, its position should be constant in units of the space constant λ, which gives Ra∝λ/da2∝da-3/2.
-Thus, for all resistances to scale in the same way and therefore to preserve electrical properties, we must have ds-2∝da-3/2, which means: da∝ds4/3, that is, a power law exponent of about 1.3.
+To preserve electrical properties, its position should be constant in units of the space constant $\lambda$, which gives $R_{a}∝\lambda/d_{a}^{2}∝d_{a}^{-3/2}$.
+Thus, for all resistances to scale in the same way and therefore to preserve electrical properties, we must have $d_{s}^{-2}∝d_{a}^{-3/2}$, which means: $d_{a}∝d_{s}^{4/3}$, that is, a power law exponent of about 1.3.
 This relation is represented by the dashed line on Figure 3: all lines parallel to it correspond to electrical equivalence – this is of course approximate since it does not take into account the scaling of dendrites.

 In summary, small neurons also have a thin AIS, such that electrical properties are preserved.
 This indicates that the passive properties of the soma-AIS system should generically follow the resistive coupling regime.
 We will now show that in this regime, the appropriate measure of excitability for studying the effect of AIS structural plasticity is the somatic voltage threshold.

-## Measuring excitability
+### Measuring excitability

-## A simple biophysical model of spike initiation
+#### A simple biophysical model of spike initiation

 We first present a minimal biophysical model of spike initiation that will be compared with theoretical predictions.
 We aimed for a simple model with as few parameters as possible (see Materials and methods for details).
 The morphology consists of a spherical soma, a large cylindrical dendrite and a thin cylindrical axon (Figure 4, top).
 The AIS is a section of the proximal axon with a high uniform density of inactivating sodium and non-inactivating potassium channels.
 The rest of the neuron contains a lower density of both channels.
-On this figure, the AIS is L = 30 µm long and is positioned at a distance Δ = 5 µm from the soma.
+On this figure, the AIS is L = 30 µm long and is positioned at a distance $Δ$ = 5 µm from the soma.

 ![Figure 4.](https://cdn.elifesciences.org/articles/53432/elife-53432-fig4-v2.jpg)